First Car to Learn to Drive a Stick Shift

 First Car – 1974 BMW 2002

 In February 1986 we bought my first car, a 1974 BMW 2002, five days before I got my driver’s license.
-Half of the money came from my lawn cutting business and the oter half came from my parents.
-We looked at a lot of cars leading up to my birthday: VW Rabbits, Mustangs, Porsche 914s, a ’57 Chevy but when my dad said BMW I lit up.
-So did most girls in the 10th grade.
-They didn’t know the difference between my beaten down 12 year old car and a new one straight off the boat which was fine by me.
+Half of the money came from my lawn cutting business and the other half came from my parents.
+We looked at a lot of cars leading up to my birthday: VW Rabbits, Mustangs, Porsche 914s, even a ’57 Chevy.
+But when my dad said BMW, I lit up.
+Too bad the sentiments of the former owner rang true: you either find one with a good body or good motor at this price.
+I sold the BMW a year later after being plagued with mechanical problems and no time or money to fix it anymore.

 First Job – Motor Gopher for Automobile Magazine